 The current focus of ELNO’s and Land Registries nationally to implement an interoperable and competitive electronic conveyancing market has caused some delays to Landgate’s development roadmap.
-Electronic lodgement of transmission applications and residual documents is now expected to be deployed late 2021 to early 2022.
+Electronic lodgement of transmission applications and residual documents is now expected to be deployed late 2022.

 Landgate has been working with RevenueWA and the ELNOs to develop an e-conveyancing hub which will result in duty information being passed from RevenueWA to the ELNOs via Landgate’s systems.
-This will enable increased transfer scope for e-conveyancing and is expected to be released to industry towards the end of the year.
+This will enable increased transfer scope for e-conveyancing and is expected to be released to industry mid 2022.
 When a go-live date is confirmed, further information will be provided via a customer information bulletin.
 You can subscribe to Landgate’s customer service bulletins on the customer service bulletin page.

 The Australian Registrars National Electronic Conveyancing Council (ARNECC) are working towards the following timeline:

 - July 2021: ARNECC has released draft version 7 of the Model Operating Requirements and explanatory notes which can be viewed on the ARNECC website.
 Written submissions can be made to firstname.lastname@example.org.
 The consultation period closes on 11 August 2021.